General , Wills

 Writing a Will

-According to surveys, 64% of adults in the U.S. do not have a Last Will and Testament.
+The American public shows 64% of adults in the United States do not possess a Last Will and Testament.
 The numbers are worse for younger age groups:

 Young single people fall into two camps: deniers (who believe they do not need a Will) and procrastinators (who know they should but have not gotten around to it).
 Here is why both groups should act now.